Returning to work

 By law, you cannot make an employee redundant for taking maternity leave or requesting flexible working to care for their child.

-If they want to leave their job
+If the employee wants to leave their job

 The employee must follow the usual process for resigning, including giving notice.
 This process should be written in their employment contract.

-If they have a complaint
+If the employee has a complaint